 Baphuon

 The Baphuon Temple is a three-tiered temple-mountain constructed in the mid-11th century that represents Mount Meru.
-This massive structure was a state temple and transformed into a Buddhist monastery.
+This enormous structure was a state temple and transformed into a Buddhist monastery.

 Bayon